3-manifolds/SnapPy/doc_src/verify.rst

 This is all achieved through a reimplementation of `HIKMOT
 <http://www.oishi.info.waseda.ac.jp/~takayasu/hikmot/>`_ which
 pioneered the use of interval methods for hyperbolic manifolds.
-It can be used in a very similar way than HIKMOT, but uses `Sage
-<http://sagemath.org>`_'s complex interval types and the Newton
-interval method (instead of the Krawczyk test) for certification.
+It can be used in a very similar way than HIKMOT, but uses Sage's complex interval types and the Newton interval method (instead of the Krawczyk test) for certification.
 See `Zgliczynski's notes`_ for a quick overview of these two tests.

 This verification code was contributed by Matthias Goerner.